boostrjs/boostr/README.md

 npm install --global boostr
 ```

-> **Note:** Installing an NPM package globally is usually not recommended.
+> **Note**: Installing an NPM package globally is usually not recommended.
 But it's not a problem in this case because each app managed by Boostr uses a local Boostr package which is automatically installed.
 So the global Boostr package can be seen as a shortcut to the local Boostr packages installed in your apps, and, therefore, you can have different apps using different versions of Boostr.

 ### Creating a Layr App

-Boostr provides an `initialize` command to initialize an app from a template.
+Boostr provides an `initialize` command to bootstrap an app from a template.

-For example, you can create a Layr web app using TypeScript with the following commands:
+For example, you can bootstrap a Layr web app using TypeScript with the following commands:

 ```sh
 mkdir my-app